ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

 How can one get around the selection bias terms that show up above?
-We discuss a few possibilities in the paper (and it would also be interesting to think about partial identification in this context), but let's consider here making alternative identifying assumptions.
-Before doing that, let's introduce a couple of new possible parameters of
+We discuss a few possibilities in the paper (and it would also be interesting to think about partial identification in this context), but let’s consider here making alternative identifying assumptions.
+Before doing that, let’s introduce a couple of new possible parameters of
 interest:

 $$